rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 - Added an 'Owned Upgrades' menu using `yakui` crate, giving a neat overview of all acquired upgrades;
 - Many other UI / gameplay improvements based on player feedback;

-Rust's ownership and strongly typed features played a crucial role in allowing the gameplay code to scale to more complex and detailed mechanics, while retaining correct, clean and bug-free code.
+Rust's ownership and strongly typed features played a crucial role in allowing the gameplay code to scale to more complex and detailed mechanics while retaining correct, clean, and bug-free code.

 CyberGate Playground is a passion project.
 If you're interested in the game's progress, join the [Discord server][cybergate-discord]